charmplusplus/charm/doc/debugger/manual.rst

    > cd ccs_tools
    > ant

-This will create the executable ``bin/charmdebug``, which should work.
+This will create the executable ``bin/charmdebug``.

 You can also download the binaries from the Charm++ downloads website and use it directly without building.
-(NOTE: Binaries may not be properly working in some platforms, so building from the source code is recommended.)
+(NOTE: Binaries may work properly on some platforms, so building from the source code is recommended.)

 Preparing the Charm++ Application for Debugging
 ===============================================